Spencer Ewart: Military career

+Ewart retired from the army, after almost forty years of service, in March 1920.

 Personal life

 In 1891, Ewart married Susan Frances Platt, the daughter of Major George William Platt, formerly of Dunallan House, Bridge of Allan.
 They had one daughter, Marion Frances Ewart, who in 1919 married Captain Ian Munro of the Cameron Highlanders.

 He died at his seat, Craigeleuch, in Langholm, Dumfriesshire.